-Cars typically are not cheap purchases; even used cars can cost several thousand dollars.
-And, the newest, most expensive models can top six figures.
+Cars typically are not cheap purchases.
+Even used cars can cost several thousand dollars, while the newest, most expensive models can top six figures.
 Often after putting such a large amount down on a vehicle, people experience buyer's remorse and want to return the car they've purchased.
 Unfortunately, in most cases, once you buy a car, you can't take it back for a refund.

 There is no federal law that requires a car dealership to take a car back.
 Thus, in general, once you sign the paperwork for your car and drive it off the lot, you can't return it.
-Some states, including California, have laws that require a dealer to give a right to cancel, while others do not and such returns are at the discretion of the dealership.
+Some states, including California, have laws that require a dealer to give a right to cancel.
+Others do not, and such returns are at the discretion of the dealership.
 California offers protection under the Car Buyer's Bill of Rights, which gives the buyer an opportunity to purchase the right to return a vehicle for 48 hours.
 However, this applies only to used cars.
 New Jersey also allows you to return vehicles for 24 hours, but this applies only to vehicles that are leased.

 Because there is no federal law requiring dealers to accept car returns, you usually can return a vehicle only if your dealer offers you the option to do so.
 This option should be in writing in your paperwork – don't rely on a verbal agreement, as there is no proof of the deal if the dealer goes back on his word.
 If a dealer gives you a return option, you may have to pay extra for it.